-He is speaker for the Water Working Group (site in German; English auto-translation is here)of the BUND (German Association for Environmental and Nature Conservation) Berlin chapter and an advisor to BUND-Berlin on urban climate adaptation.
-In New York City, he taught and conducted research on urban ecosystems at the New School’s Urban Systems Lab and was project manager for nature-based climate adaptation solutions at an environmental planning and engineering firm.
+Richard is consultant on urban climate adaptation with the BUND (German Association for Environmental and Nature Conservation) Berlin chapter and speaker of its Water Working Group (site is in German; English auto-translation is here).
+In New York City he taught and conducted research on urban ecosystems at the New School’s Urban Systems Lab in a partnership with MillionTreesNYC and the NYC Parks Department, and was project manager for nature-based climate adaptation solutions at an environmental planning and engineering firm.
 Prior to that he was a researcher at the Yale Project on Climate Change Communications.
-His Ph.D. is from Yale University and he holds an M.S. in plant biology and cultural botany (New York University / New York Botanical Garden) and a B.A. in Modern Culture and Media Studies (Brown University).
+His Ph.D. is from Yale University, where his research focused on streamside buffer zone ecosystems in urban and rural areas in Connecticut.
+He also conducted field research on community forest management in Papua New Guinea and Kalimantan, Indonesia.
+He holds an M.S. in plant biology and cultural botany (New York University / New York Botanical Garden) and a B.A. in Modern Culture and Media Studies (Brown University).